 However in 1979 when I joined this Set of Chambers, a new world opened up for me: the world of dental and medical crime and regulatory inquiries, often taking me into the related world of health and safety.
 I was appointed as an Assistant Recorder in 1989 and sworn in as a Recorder five years later.
 I was given my ticket to try Serious Sexual Offences in 2006 and appointed to sit as a Recorder at the Central Criminal Court in July 2015.

 This combination of acting as Counsel and sitting on the Bench has given me a really good ‘bird’s eye view’.
 It has made me think – and very often rethink – not only how I would approach the task of asking questions or making submissions but more particularly asking myself: “what is it that would interest me and persuade me to act in a particular way if I was sitting on this case?”, so that I can then use that insight to present the case.

-My long career now in both the civil and criminal jurisdictions gives me experience and skills gained over 44 years to appeal to and interest the Bench and/or any Committee or Tribunal.
+My long career now in both the civil and criminal jurisdictions gives me experience and skills gained over many years to appeal to and interest the Bench and/or any Committee or Tribunal.

 Nevertheless, even with that wealth of experience there is always the next challenge to be faced, which is something I enjoy.

 Malcolm adopts and adheres to the provisions of the privacy notice which can be accessed here.